-\textbf{Comparing label-correction precision with and without regularization.} We observe from Figure \ref{fig:label_correction} that combining self-labeling and regularization is more effective than using just self-labeling.
-This is evidenced by the gap between correction with regularization and without regularization in the figure.
+\paragraph{Comparing label-correction precision with and without regularization.} We observe from Figure \ref{fig:label_correction} that combining self-labeling and regularization is more effective than using just self-labeling.
+This is evidenced by the gap between the correction with regularization and without regularization in the figure.
 In Table \ref{tab:numerator}, we show the denominator of relabeling precision (i.e., the overall number of data points that are relabeled in line 7 of Algorithm \ref{alg:rnc}) in the correction process.
-We find that the denominator is different between with and without regularization.
-The denominator is significantly smaller with regularization than without regularization, indicating that regularization prevents the model from over-fitting the noisy labels.
+We find that the denominator differs between models with and without regularization.
+The denominator is significantly smaller with regularization than without, indicating that regularization prevents the model from overfitting the noisy labels.
 The denominator decreases only with regularization.
-Without regularization, the denominator remains roughly the same.
+Without regularization, the denominator remains relatively unchanged.
 Additionally, the number of incorrectly labeled data points by the self-labeling is much higher (e.g., 42 vs. 11 at epoch 21).

-\textbf{Comparing $\bm{\ell_2}$ norm and the MARS norm.} We report the results of using different norms for constraints in our algorithm in Table \ref{tab:compare_norm}.
+\paragraph{Comparing $\bm{\ell_2}$ norm and the MARS norm.} We report the results of using different norms for constraints in our algorithm in Table \ref{tab:compare_norm}.
 We compare the performance of the Frobenius norm ($\ell^2$), and the MARS norm proposed in~\cite{gouk2020distance}.
-From the table, we show that the results of the two norms are similar.
+The table shows that the results of the two norms are similar.
 In the paper, we focus on the Frobenius norm for our discussion.